Aescwine/webhook-test/README.md

-Service that sends the time to registered services at the given frequency.
+Spring Boot service that sends the current time to registered services at the given frequency.

-The service exposes three APIs for managing subscriptions:
+The service exposes three APIs for managing webhook subscriptions:

-POST /clocks/subscriptions - register a new subscription for the given URL, with the given frequency.
-Returns 400 Bad Request if URL is already registered.
+`POST /clocks/subscriptions` - register a new subscription for the given URL, with the given frequency.
+Returns 400 `Bad Request` if URL is already registered.

-Body
+**Body**
 ```
 {
     "url" : "http://localhost:8081/webhook",